 - Develop the fishery to harvest, process and market tuna to create jobs, income and a thriving industry.

-- Monitor, control and survey the fishery to stop illegal fishing and make sure fishing benefits go towards fishers who follow the rules of development and management set by governments.
+- Monitor, control and survey the fishery to stop illegal fishing and make sure that the benefits of fishing go to fishers who follow the rules of development and management set by governments.